-- For the longest diagonal line, measure 12” across from the left, mark it with a dot.
+- For the longest diagonal line, measure 12” across from the left, and mark it with a dot.
 With a ruler draw a line from the dot to the bottom lower left-hand corner.

-- For pieces 1-A and 1-B, measure 8” down and 4” over from the left, mark it with a dot.
+- For pieces 1-A and 1-B, measure 8” down and 4” over from the left, and mark it with a dot.
 With a ruler, connect the dot to the upper left-hand corner.

-- For pattern pieces 1-C and 1-D, measure over 10” from the left and down 2” mark dot.
+- For pattern pieces, 1-C and 1-D, measure over 10” from the left and down 2” mark dot.
 With a ruler, connect the dot to the lower right-hand corner.
 Label each with “TOP”.

 - Before cutting the pieces apart, in pencil lightly label each piece 1-A, 1-B, 1-C, 1-D, and write TOP at the top.
 With seam allowances, it can get confusing which part is which.
 Keep the scaled version of FRONT for reference.

 - Cut the FRONT design pattern pieces apart and trace it on the tissue paper with room for seam allowances.